ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Economic Theory

-As an interdisciplinary project attempting to leverage computational applications with Econometric statistical techniques, the main model that will be used in the consideration of this project's goals is that of Human Capital Theory.
-Human Capital Theory (Schultz, 1961 [@schultz]; Becker, 1993 [@beck]; Mincer, 1958 [@mincer]) states that humans have the ability of increasing their productive capacity, along with their earning potential, through the attainment of higher levels of educational attainment and/or specialized skill training by public or private investment.
+As an interdisciplinary project attempting to leverage computational applications with Econometric statistical techniques, the main model that will be used in the consideration of this project's goals is that of Human Capital Theory. **Human Capital Theory** (Schultz, 1961 [@schultz]; Becker, 1993 [@beck]; Mincer, 1958 [@mincer]) states that humans have the ability of increasing their productive capacity, along with their earning potential, through the attainment of higher levels of educational attainment and/or specialized skill training by public or private investment.
 Whenever individuals or public institutions invest more into education, the higher people's lifetime earnings, access to high-paying jobs, and reduced potential for unemployment become.

 Core aspects of identity such as race, gender, and Hispanic ethnicity aren't considered within the framework of Human Capital Theory, as it doesn't consider the impact of systemic social inequity present in the form of institutional barriers and instead postulates that the only way of increasing your productive capacity is to invest in more education or training.
 Barriers to receiving more education and those that exist even despite an education include differences in social and cultural expectations, as well as, discrimination or bias on the basis of race or sex, and even at times both.
 These barriers, while not considered within the theory of Human Capital, are important considerations to make as these circumstances can drastically impact a person's productive capacity and/or level of education (which then feeds into their productive capacity).
-Additionally, prior research referenced in the related works section supports the idea that race and gender, factors which are outside of the Human Capital Model, can be significant determinants of educational attainment.
+Prior research presented in the related works section supports the idea that race and gender, factors which are outside of the Human Capital Model, can be significant determinants of educational attainment.
 This project will aim to prove this point by testing for a statistical relationship between the level of education a person receives and their race, gender, and Hispanic origin.

-## Regression Analysis
+## **Statisitical Analysis**

-As the response variable of interest for this study is educational attainment and the nature of the recoded EDUC variable's values are binary, the most appropriate method to determine a relationship to the explanatory variables of race, gender, and Hispanic ethnicity is through making use of an Binary Logistic Regression.
+As the response variable of interest for this study is educational attainment and the nature of the recoded *EDUC* variable's values are binary, the most appropriate method to determine a relationship to the explanatory variables of race, gender, and Hispanic ethnicity is through making use of an Binary Logistic Regression.

 The initial binary logistic regression model takes the following form:

 In this project, the regression considers the following odds.

+\\

 $$Y_j = \begin{cases}
       1 & \mbox{if } EDUC \leq j \\
       0 & \mbox{if } EDUC > j
       \end{cases}$$

+\\

 Where if EDUC is equal to 1, the odds of having an educational attainment of a high school diploma or greater are greater.
 If EDUC is equal to 0, the odds of having an educational attainment of some high school or lesser education are greater.